jmmarreiros/jmwebsite/content/publication/2023_Schunk_jasr/index.md

 publishDate: "2023-06-31T00:00:00Z"
 summary: This paper is dedicated to the evaluate the importance of using standard contact material in laboratory experimental replications, in particular in use-wear studies.
 We ran controlled experiments to see how using artificial materials (instead of natural ones) as the contact surface affects the wear and polish that develop on stone tools.
 In other words: we wanted to test whether “fake” materials (used in experiments) behave similarly to “real” worked materials in producing use-wear traces.
-What we looked at:
+What we looked at
-* Do artificial contact materials generate wear (especially polish) that’s comparable to what we see when tools are used on natural materials?
+* Do artificial contact materials generate wear (especially polish) that is comparable to what we see when tools are used on natural materials?
 * How strongly do different variables (tool material, contact material, motion, duration) affect the polish formation?
 * Can we trust experiments using artificial materials to produce valid analogues for archaeological tools?
 What we found: